Xavi 'really wants to go home' to Barcelona

 Al Sadd last week insisted Xavi was solely focused on the Qatari club, with whom he has a two-year contract, but the coach confirmed an agreement on his future could be reached in a matter of hours.

 "I really want to go home.
 The two clubs are in talks and a resolution must be reached.
-I am very excited, but it's a matter of respect – I have a contract," Xavi told Mundo Deportivo.
+I am very excited, but it's a matter of respect – I have a contract," Xavi said.

 "It would be a return home.
 The two clubs have to agree.
 Hopefully it will be done, because I am very eager and excited.